mikebg95/Mad-Libs/README.md

+# Mr Potatohead

+This app was made as part of the CS50 Web Track course.

+### Content:
+This app allows the user to create random stories.

 The app contains four screens:
 1) The main screen which explains the app and contains a button "Get Started"
 2) The "choice" screen which lets the user choose a story.